-Standard - The Prison Service provides a report (MAPPA F) to all relevant MAPPA Level 2 and 3 meetings
+Standard - The Prison Service provides a report (MAPPA F) to all MAPPA Level 2 and 3 meetings for all serving prisoners within their establishment

-15.23 A MAPPA F must be completed in line with the guidance found within the report template.
-A prison contribution via MAPPA F must be made for all Level 2 and 3 meetings the Prison Service is invited to, irrespective of prison attendance at the MAPPA meeting.
+15.26 A MAPPA F must be completed in line with the guidance found within the report template.
+A prison contribution via MAPPA F must be made for all Level 2 and 3 meetings to which the Prison Service is invited.
+The POM should complete the MAPPA F for their allocated prisoners, and a duty or other nominated POM should complete it for remand prisoners.
+The Head of Offender Management Delivery (HOMD) must countersign all MAPPA F reports providing a level of quality assurance.
+Prison security departments must provide an intelligence assessment to be included within the MAPPA F.